 Getting to the peak of Mt Taranaki is no small feat – and one to be avoided in winter.
 But avid hikers keen to take on the 12.6km tramp up 2518m will enjoy quite the view and sense of accomplishment.

 For non-mountaineers, the best time to climb the mountain is from January to April when the mountain is often clear of snow and ice, other than in the crater.

 Please respect the spiritual significance to Maori of this mighty ancestor by not standing on the very highest point.

 The adventure will take between 8-10 hours from start to finish, but the views from the top will make the journey worth it.
 Look down the eroding western slopes to the lahar-covered farmland.
 South is Fanthams Peak and North is the Ahukawakawa Swamp and out to the Kaitake Range.

 Leave early to give yourself enough time to return to the bottom before sunset.

 For an easier and more magical stroll, explore the wonderfully enchanting Goblin Forest.
 This family-friendly walk sits on the slopes of Mt Taranaki and is full of twisted mossy kamahi trees, which gives it its mysterious look.

-Otherwise known as the Kamahi Walk, this trail is an easy 600m loop track that wanders through a lush rainforest.
+Otherwise known as the Kamahi Walk, this trail is an easy 600m loop track that wanders through the lush rainforest.